jatacid/admin-page-spider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add quick access menus to your admin bar to view and edit any page on your site, from anywhere!
-Crawl your entire site quickly and easily with Admin Page Spider
+View & Edit any page on your entire website from any location!

 == Description ==